saltfie/course-in-a-box/modules/song/_posts/2000-01-01-renshu-kuchishoga.md

 ---
 title: Renshu Kuchishoga
 ---
 **Renshu** means "practice" in Japanese.
 This song is often the first song that beginning taiko players learn.
 It contains most of the basic rhythmic patterns in many taiko songs.
-The kuchishoga is learned first, then learning to play the rhythms on the taiko.
+The kuchishoga is learned first, then one learns to play the rhythms on the taiko.

 Practice saying the kuchishoga to Renshu.
 The "So-re" in the penultimate line is to say it aloud without hitting the drum.